Liniarc/regexProgram/README.md

 Indicates a string capture problem (as opposed to a replace or matching problem)
 Each line corresponds to the capture groups that are captured by the regex.
 These lines indicate what should be captured by `\0` or the entire regex.
+Following `--n` lines are what should be captured by the corresponding capture groups. i.e. `\1` `\2`

 `--replace`
 Indicates a replace problem (as opposed to a find problem)
+Each line indicates what the capture and replace regex should return.

+TODOs
+---
+Create a "main menu" or pass the program parameters to indicate levels/difficulty Create additional levels
+Improve the gui to be more clear and helpful

+Known bugs
+---
+In replace mode, if the global flag is not set, it will replace globally.